How to Code a Website

 final homepage after creating a website with HTML and CSS

-To begin with, the Creative template, click on the Free Download button that’s on the right (on this page) and save the zip package to your desktop.
+To begin with the Creative template, click on the Free Download button that’s on the right (on this page) and save the zip package to your desktop.

 Unzip the package and move its contents to the main directory of your local web server or your web hosting account.
+If you’re using VS Code with the Live Server extension, simply open the unzipped folder in VS Code and click “Go Live” in the bottom status bar.

 Now open that location through your web browser.
 You’ll see the stock version of the template: